invrainbow/codeperfect/docs/docs/command-palette.md

 title: "Command Palette"
 ---

-Press `Cmd+K` anywhere to open the Command Palette, similar to `Cmd+Shift+P` in VSCode.
+Press `Primary+K` anywhere to open the Command Palette, similar to `Primary+Shift+P` in VSCode.
 This lets you fuzzy-search for commands to run.

 Any command that is accessible from the menu bar, including all commands referenced in the docs, can alternatively be run by opening the Command Palette